akaur23/akaur23/README.md

 - 👋 Hi, I’m Anupreet Kaur
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning SQL and learning how to Tableau to create different data visulizations.
+- 🌱 I’m currently learning SQL and learning to use Tableau to create different data visulizations.
 - 📫 How to reach me - through email > Anupreet234@gmail.com

 <!---